 - Stop the transfusion and call a doctor urgently to review the patient.

-- Vital signs (temp, BP, pulse, respiratory rate, O2 saturation levels or blood gases) and respiratory status (dyspnoea, tachypnoea, wheeze and cyanosis) should be checked and recorded.
+- Vital signs (temperature, BP, pulse, respiratory rate, O2 saturation levels or blood gases) and respiratory status (dyspnoea, tachypnoea, wheeze and cyanosis) should be checked and recorded.

 - Check the patient's identity and recheck against details on blood unit and compatability label or tag.